 Public schools in India

-While some public schools in India teach in an English medium, most do not; which creates a language barrier that most expat children struggle to overcome.
+Some public schools in India teach in English but many don't, which creates a language barrier that expat children struggle to overcome.

 Private schools in India

 Indian private schools have a good reputation but the emphasis on results and rote learning can be challenging for expat students.